 One independent Republic hauling operation that was not among the Divestiture Assets but that resided on a hold separate landfill site was relocated to another Republic facility.
 The nine hauling divisions subject to the HSSO split their hauling operations into the routes designated to be divested (the "hold separate hauling operations") and the non-MSW routes that would be retained by Republic (the "Republic hauling operations").
 Subsequently, either the hold separate hauling operation or the Republic hauling operation in each hold separate hauling division was moved to another site, including trucks, personnel, maintenance shops, and computer systems.
-Five hold separate hauling operations remained at their existing sites, one smaller hold separate hauling operation was transferred to an interim site, one smaller hold separate hauling operation, and two hold separate hauling operations were moved to another vacated Republic-owned site.
+Five hold separate hauling operations remained at their existing sites, one smaller hold separate hauling operation was transferred to an interim site, one smaller hold separate hauling operation was moved to vacant space at its existing facility and kept segregated from the Republic hauling operation, and two hold separate hauling operations were moved to another vacated Republic-owned site.
 At the five sites where the hold separate hauling operations remained at the existing site, Republic moved the Republic hauling operations (not subject to the HSSO) to other sites.